ahmedmahmoudo/EasyPortoflio/README.md

    $user->save();
 ```

-Now type **php artisan server** head over to localhost:8000 and you will find it running.
+Now type **php artisan serve** head over to localhost:8000 and you will find it running.

 To edit the content simply head to localhost:8000/edit/login and enter your email and password and edit every page you want.